sbi-dev/sbi/docs/docs/faq/question_05_pickling.md

     pickle.dump(posterior, handle)
 ```

+Note: posterior objects that were saved under `sbi v0.22.0` or older cannot be
+loaded under `sbi v0.23.0` or newer.

-Note: posterior objects that were saved under `sbi v0.17.2` or older can not be
+Note: posterior objects that were saved under `sbi v0.17.2` or older cannot be
 loaded under `sbi v0.18.0` or newer.

 Note: if you try to load a posterior that was saved under `sbi v0.14.x` or